ChaosAwakens/ChaosAwakens/README.md

 ## Download
 All downloads are now located at our website that is located [here](https://chaosawakens.github.io/?#downloadsDiv).
 The source code for our website is located [here].(https://github.com/ChaosAwakens/chaosawakens.github.io)

-Due to recent drama and various mass reports by unknown sources, the mod was taken down from [*CurseForge*](https://www.curseforge.com/minecraft/mc-mods) and cannot be re-uploaded from this point forward.
+Due to drama and various mass reports by unknown sources, the mod was taken down from [*CurseForge*](https://www.curseforge.com/minecraft/mc-mods) and cannot be re-uploaded from this point forward.
 Please do **not** harass **anyone** in the *CurseForge* moderation team or **any** competitor mod developer for what you think they did.
 They are humans and we are too, and we all make mistakes.

 ### Required Dependencies
 **1.16.5 (Forge):** [Forge v36.1.1 and up](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.16.5.html), [GeckoLib v3.0 and up](https://www.curseforge.com/minecraft/mc-mods/geckolib/files/all?filter-game-version=1738749986%3a70886)